 Do you ever wonder why certain content and ideas become very popular while others fail to gain traction?
 Derek Thompson’s new book ‘Hit Makers: How Things Become Popular‘ takes an in-depth look at what makes a viral or popular product.
 The book doesn’t provide a secret formula for virality, however, Thompson provides a lot of detailed research on the key factors that cause content and products to become popular.
-Here is my take on the content marketing lessons from the book.

 Thompson argues that the products that become popular are a balance of familiarity and newness.
 He quotes Raymond Loewy, the industrial designer, whose approach was summed up in his acronym MAYA — the “most advanced, yet acceptable” idea.

 The theory goes that people are simultaneously Neophobic (afraid of the new) and Neophilic (attracted to the new).
 Thus new ideas, content or products need to manage this balance and tension.
 It is not the most innovative or advanced products that become popular but those that blend acceptability and innovation.

 Thompson uses many examples where companies use familiarity including movies.
 Most of the top revenue grossing movies of the last ten years have been sequels or have been based on popular novels.
 There is safety and familiarity in such movies.
 It has also been argued that popular stories follow a familiar, if not a classic narrative arc such as good versus evil or a hero overcoming a challenge.

 In much the same way vehicle manufacturers blend familiarity with newness by changing a car’s style every few years.
 Washing powders or cleaners have always had new and improved formulas for familiar products.

 Familiarity makes you feel safe but Thompson argues there is also a need for newness.
 As there is a danger that too much familiarity, or too much of the same content, leads to a sharp fall in popularity.
 There needs to be a balance with newness and innovation.